MichalPawlicki/ant_of_war_scala_client/README.md

   }
 ```
 3. Launch `sbt` from a terminal:

 `$ sbt`

 4. Compile your code before joining the game:

 `> compile`

-5. Run the client and join the game:
+5. Run the client to join the game:

 `> run`